Roxanne Dryden-Edwards, MD

 - Physicians often diagnose and treat agoraphobia when patients seek treatment for other medical or emotional problems rather than as the primary reason that care is sought.

 - To diagnose agoraphobia, the treating psychiatrist or other physician will usually take a careful history, perform or refer to another doctor for a physical examination, and order laboratory tests as needed.
-Any medical condition or other emotional problem will be considered.
+The presence of any medical condition or other emotional problem will be considered.

 - Cognitive behavioral therapy and exposure therapy are the most effective psychotherapies that treat agoraphobia.